-Some people often get confused between a data warehouse and a database.
-It is essential to distinguish between a data warehouse and a database.
-A data warehouse acts as a top layer on a database and takes the information in different databases to create a layer for analytics.
+Note that a data warehouse and a database are two different concepts.
+A data warehouse acts as a layer on top of a database and takes the information from different databases to create a layer for analytics.

 What is a Data Mart?